chetbae/Board/README.md

-# Board - A Kilterboard Climbing App
+# Board

-A native iOS app for interacting with the Kilterboard climbing wall.
+An iOS app for interacting with system training boards. *(development starting with kilter, then moonboard, then tb2)*

 ## Setup